yandech1/CS7641_project/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\mathcal{L}_{GAN}(F, D_{X}, Y, X)">+<img src="https://render.githubusercontent.com/render/math?math=\mathcal{L}_{GAN}(G, D_{Y}, X, Y)">

 The goal is to generate images that are similar in style to the target domain while distinguising between the test data and the training data.

 #### Cycle-Consistent loss
 Adversarial losses alone do not guarantee that the content will preserved as it is mapped from the input to the target domain; therefore, cycle-consistent functions are implemented in order to prevent the learned mappings from contradicting each other.
+To calculate the cyclic loss, we measure the L1 distance (MAE) between the reconstructed image from the cycle and the truth image.
 This cycle consistency loss objective is:

 <img src="https://render.githubusercontent.com/render/math?math=\mathcal{L}_{cyc}(G, F)=\mathbb{E}_{x~p}_{data}(x)[\|F(G(x))-x\|_{1}]%2B\mathbb{E}_{y~p}_{data}(y)[\|G(F(y))-y\|_{1}]"> [3]